 Fast services usually list around 2 hours 10 minutes to 2 hours 20 minutes from Seoul to Sokcho.
 Some cheaper or routed intercity buses can take 3 hours or more, so do not choose by fare alone.

-Use the official booking sites to confirm your date:
+Use the booking systems to confirm your date:

 - KOBUS for express buses from Seoul Express Bus Terminal